panopset/pan/docs/deploy.md

     ./vc.sh

-config file again, replacing root with your username, as defined in $PANOPSET_SITE_USR.
+config file again, replacing root with your username, as defined as $SITE_USR, in your ${user.home}/Documents/panopset/dev.properties file.
 Then:

     ./s.sh